Hrabal/TemPy/make_an_app/index.md

 We'll cover all the steps from zero to a working Contact Book app, focusing more in the TemPy parts, If you are confident using Flask and SQLAlchemy you can skip to the [TemPy in action](tempy/) part of this tutorial.

+You can find the complete code on [https://github.com/Hrabal/TempyExample](https://github.com/Hrabal/TempyExample)

 ### Check we have what we need

 First we'll check everything we need to build our app, in this tutorial we'll use Python >= 3.6 and sqllite3.